Go Big or Go Home, Kentucky Derby

 Horses coming around the first turn at the 137th running of the Kentucky Derby.

-The Louisville, Kentucky thoroughbred race is America’s longest continuous horserace.
-The annual attendance requires the triple threat of a fabulous hat, chic dress and high-style heels.
-Whether you venture to the Kentucky Derby, plan a Kentucky Derby-themed party or just don a super-extravagant topper this spring or not, have a fabulous week!
+The Louisville, Kentucky, thoroughbred race is America’s longest continuous horserace.
+The annual attendance requires the triple threat of a fabulous hat, chic dress, and high-style heels.
+Whether you venture to the Kentucky Derby, plan a Kentucky Derby-themed party, or don a super-extravagant topper this spring, have a fabulous week!

 eugenia_siggy